anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   ]
 }
 ~~~~
-{: #estat title='Representation of pledge enroll-status telemetry' artwork-align="left"}
+{: #estat title='Representation of pledge enroll status telemetry' artwork-align="left"}

-Once the registrar-agent has collected the information, it can connect to the registrar agent to provide the status responses to the registrar.
+Once the registrar-agent has collected the information, it can connect to the registrar-agent to provide the status responses to the registrar.

 ### Telemetry status handling (registrar-agent - domain registrar) {#exchanges_uc2_4}

-The following description assumes that the registrar-agent has collected the status objects from the pledge.
+The following description requires that the registrar-agent has collected the status objects from the pledge.
-It will provide the status objects to the registrar for further processing and audit log
+It SHALL provide the status objects to the registrar for further processing.
-information of voucher-status for MASA.

 Preconditions in addition to {{exchanges_uc2_2}}:

-* Registrar-agent: possesses voucher-status and enroll-status
+* Registrar-agent: possesses voucher status and enroll status
   objects from pledge.